Mike Sinyard

-Early Career
+Early career

 Specialized Bicycle Components was founded by Mike Sinyard in 1974, when he was 24 years old.
-Sinyard had previously traveled to Europe and established an import business relationship with Cinelli, an Italian bike component manufacturer.
+Sinyard had previously traveled to Europe and established an import business relationship with Cinelli, one of the most important and iconic Italian bike component manufacturer.
 He started Specialized by importing and assembling bikes from Italian components and also ran an import service that provided these sought-after parts to California bike shops.
 Within four years, the company was making approximately $18 million and began selling complete bikes.
-In 1981, Sinyard created the Specialized Stumpjumper the first mass-produced mountain bike.
+In 1981, Sinyard created the Specialized Stumpjumper, the first mass-produced mountain bike.
+He moved the firm to Morgan Hill, CA in 1984.

 He was profiled in the 2007 documentary film Klunkerz: A Film About Mountain Bikes.

 Awards and recognition

 Sinyard is a founding member of the International Mountain Bicycling Association (IMBA) and the National Interscholastic Cycling Association (NICA).
-The Specialized Stumpjumper mountain bike was added to the Smithsonian National Museum of American History's collection in 1994.
-He's been recognized for his contributions to the cycling industry, including being inducted into the Mountain Bike Hall of Fame in 1988 and the U.S. Bicycling Hall of Fame in 2011.
+The Specialized Stumpjumper was added to the Smithsonian National Museum of American History's collection in 1994.
+He has been recognized for his contributions to the cycling industry, including being inducted into the Mountain Bike Hall of Fame in 1988 and the U.S. Bicycling Hall of Fame in 2011.